Rating system of the Royal Navy: Notes

 The smaller fourth-rates, primarily the 50-gun ships, were, from 1756 on, no longer classified as ships of the line.
-Since not big enough to stand in the line of battle, were often called frigates, though not classed as frigates by the Royal Navy.
+Since they were not big enough to stand in the line of battle, they were often called frigates, though not classed as frigates by the Royal Navy.
 They were generally classified, like all smaller warships used primarily in the role of escort and patrol, as "cruisers", a term that covered everything from the smaller two-deckers down to the small gun-brigs and cutters.

 The larger fifth-rates were generally two-decked ships of 40 or 44 guns, and thus not "frigates", although the 40-gun frigates built during the Napoleonic War also fell into this category.

 The smaller sixth-rates were often popularly called frigates, though not classed as "frigates" by the Admiralty officially.
 Only the larger sixth-rates (those mounting 28 carriage guns or more) were technically frigates.

 The ton in this instance is the burthen tonnage (bm).
 From c.1650 to 1694 the burthen of a vessel was calculated using the formula $\frac {k \times b \times \frac 1 2 b} {94}$, where $k$ was the length, in feet, from the stem to the sternpost, and $b$ the maximum breadth of the vessel.
 It was a rough measurement of cargo-carrying capacity by volume, not displacement.
 Therefore, one should not change a measurement in "tons burthen" into a displacement in "tons" or "tonnes".

 Vessels of less than ten guns were commanded by lieutenants, while those with upwards of ten guns were commanded by commanders.